-Cotopaxi National Park was founded in 1975, and today is a protected nature reserve 31 miles southeast of capital Quito.
+Cotopaxi National Park was founded in 1975, and today is a protected nature reserve 31 miles southeast of capital Quito that is perfect for travelers who like to hike.
 The focal point is undoubtedly the snow-capped Cotopaxi Volcano, which rises to a marvelous 19,350 feet.
-On a hike up, discover diverse flora as you take in some of the astounding views to be admired here.
+On the hike up, discover diverse flora as you take in some of the astounding views to be admired here.

-Spanning an area of 103 square miles and rising 11,286 feet above sea level, Mindo Valley is a birdwatcher’s paradise, with more than 500 species roaming the landscape.
+Mindo Valley is a birdwatcher’s paradise, with more than 500 species roaming the landscape.
 Set in a valley within the Ecuadorian Andes Mountains, subtropical plants such as orchids and bromeliads make for a blooming environment full of captivating flora.
-Hike a waterfall found among forest before entering a local town to enjoy a tasty dish of Ceviche.
+Hike up magnificent waterfalls before tubing back down the rapids to the village.

-A gaping two-mile-wide caldera with a turquoise lake in its center, the westernmost volcano of the Ecuadorian Andes is an almost overwhelming sight to behold.
-The lakes distinctive colors come from the dissolved volcanic minerals of this inactive volcano.
+Quilotoa is the westernmost volcano of the Ecuadorian Andes, and this turquoise lake in a crater is truly an extraordinary sight.
+The lake’s distinctive colors come from the dissolved volcanic minerals of this inactive volcano.
 At the eastern edge, discover hot springs as you hike towards the center of this rock.
-For a true Andean experience, explore on horseback - you’ll see even more of this extraordinary landscape.
+For a true Andean experience, explore on horseback—you’ll see even more of this extraordinary landscape.

 Ecuador is a country of microclimates and the best time to visit depends on the region.
 In the highlands, a drier season is common from June to September.
 The variation of altitude in the country also has a strong impact on climate: temperatures range from extremely hot and humid to icy cold.
 The central Sierra region has a more consistent climate whereas the western coast and lowlands attract a wetter equatorial climate.
 The further north you travel, the colder it becomes.
 The Galápagos Islands have a yearly temperature that ranges from an average low of 72 ºF to 86 ºF.
 The warmest weather can be found in December and lasts through May.